-Ezekiel 8:12-14 Then said He unto me, "Son of man, have you seen what the ancients of the house of Israel do in the dark, every man in the chambers of his imagery?
-For they say, 'The LORD sees us not; the LORD has forsaken the earth."
-He said also unto me, "Turn you yet again, and you shall see greater abominations that they do."
-Then He brought me to the door of the gate of the LORD's house which was toward the north.
-And, behold, there sat women weeping for Tammuz.
+Ezekiel 8:12-14 Then said He to me, "Son of man, have you seen what the elders of the house of Israel do in the dark, every man in the room of his idols?
+For they say, 'The LORD does not see us; the LORD has forsaken the land."
+And He said also to me, "Turn again, and you will see greater abominations that they are doing."
+So He brought me to the door of the north gate of the LORD's house; and to my dismay, women were sitting weeping for Tammuz.

 Today that "weeping for Tammuz" is seen in the Lent season.
 Lent is a time of weeping; and that weeping that is going on, in our present society, is for the same god—Tammuz.

-Ezekiel 8:15-16 Then said He unto me, "Have though seen this, O son of man?
-Turn you yet again, and you shall see greater abominations than these."
-And He brought me into the inner court of the LORD's house, and, behold, at the door of the temple of the LORD, between the porch and the altar, were about twenty-five men, with their backs toward the temple of the LORD, and their faces toward the east; and they worshipped the sun toward the east.
+Ezekiel 8:15-16 Then said He to me, "Have though seen this, O son of man?
+Turn again, you will see greater abominations than these."
+So He brought me into the inner court of the LORD's house; and there, at the door of the temple of the LORD, between the porch and the altar, were about twenty-five men with their backs toward the temple of the LORD and their faces toward the east, and they were worshiping the sun toward the east.

 So these men had their backs so that they were shunning the temple of God; and they were turning toward the east, to worship the sun—much the same as is done in our present society on Easter Sunday morning.

-Ezekiel 8:17 Then He said unto me, "Have you seen this, O son of man?
-Is it a light thing to the house of Judah that they commit the abominations which they commit here?
-For they have filled the land with violence...
+Ezekiel 8:17 And He said to me, "Have you seen this, O son of man?
+Is it a trivial thing to the house of Judah that they commit the abominations which they commit here?
+For they have filled the land with violence. . .

-So apparently there's a connection between the disobedience of God's laws and keeping His holy days, and keeping pagan holiday—there is an aspect of that which leads to violence.
+So apparently there is a connection between the disobedience of God's laws and keeping His holy days, and keeping pagan holiday—there is an aspect of that which leads to violence.

-Ezekiel 8:17-18 . . . and have returned to provoke Me to anger.
-And, lo, they put the branch to their nose [or, they are defiant to God].
-Therefore will I also deal with fury.
-Mine eye shall not spare, neither will I have pity.
-And though they cry in Mine ears with a loud voice, yet will I not hear them.
+Ezekiel 8:17-18 . . . then they have returned to provoke Me to anger.
+Indeed they put the branch to their nose [or, they are defiant to God].
+Therefore I also will act with fury.
+My eye will not spare nor will I have pity; and though they cry in My ears with a loud voice, I will not hear them."

 So a violent and pagan nation, such as Israel becomes, will not be listened to by God; but it will have to suffer the consequences of the violence.
 And the consequences will be violence in return.
 Verses 17-18 summarize this chapter of perverse idolatry by declaring that this wickedness of Judah's leaders had allowed violence to fill the land.
 And all this had repeatedly provoked God.
 So the indication here is that idolatry causes violence, and that it defies God with enmity.